 The letter, which the authors also sent to the media, states, among other things: "The city of Zurich has long been committed to the goal of a 2000-watt society.
 Nevertheless, a taboo was broken in 2015 with the introduction of energy-intensive advertising screens in public spaces.
 An energy audit commissioned by the city together with the billboard company Clear Channel in 2017 states unequivocally: "The additional installation of digital advertising media or the replacement of a billboard scroller with an LCD advertising screen increase both energy requirements and greenhouse gas emissions and are thus contrary to the goals of the 2000-watt society."

 Nevertheless, the number of advertising screens has been continuously expanded in Zurich, both on public and private property.
-Over the next three years, it will be quadrupled with the installation of 257 screens at VBZ stops.III Around 95% of the energy consumption saved by the costly conversion of the stops to LED lighting is immediately cancelled out by the installation of the screens.IV While a large-scale advertising campaign by EWZ is trying to sell solar panels to the public by the square meter, the current and planned advertising screens on public property consume as much electricity as nearly 20,000 square meters of solar panels, which is half of all the solar panels EWZ reports in the city of Zurich."
+Over the next three years, it will be quadrupled with the installation of 257 screens at VBZ stops.III Approximately 95% of the energy consumption saved by the costly conversion of bus stops to LED lighting is immediately negated by the installation of the screens.IV While a large-scale advertising campaign by EWZ is trying to sell solar panels to the public by the square meter, the current and planned advertising screens on public property consume as much electricity as nearly 20,000 square meters of solar panels, which is half of all the solar panels EWZ reports in the city of Zurich."

 The city undermines its credibility